-Coursework – making connections 20% of A Level – 4.3 making connections coursework 20% of A Level.
+Coursework – Making Connections 20% of A Level.
 A personal investigation that explores a specific technique or theme in both literary on non-literary discourse (2500 – 3000 words) (50 marks).

 This course will give you a wide base of skills in English analysis and creative writing, opening up an excellent choice of careers.
 The re-creative and recasting tasks are particularly useful for Journalism, but those interested in careers in Law, Teaching or any profession where communication is essential will find this course extremely valuable.